lmolina32/lmolina3-compiler/devel.md

 ### Structure
 - `src/symbol_table` was created which is where the `scope.c` and `hash_table.c` live.

+### Notes
+- which count resets from params and locals as discussed in class.
+We discussed in class that for params you enter a scope and then when you enter the function body you enter a new scope as well.
+This means the params which count starts at 0 and the local which count starts at 0.
+But, in the function body you do not reset the which count when entering a new scope for if-else or for loops.
+- For bminor you can have several function prototypes with the same name.
+The types are not checked so at this stage you can have functions with the same name returning different types and having different parameters ( this will be handled in the type checker).
+But, you cannot have multiple function definitions so once you init a function with braces you will get a resolver error for using the same function name and initializing it with braces and stmt block.

 ### Development of code
 - No AI was used for creating the code.
 - What was easy was initially create all the scope functions and walking the tree to create the name resolution.
 I thought it was pretty straight forward to figure out how to push things onto the symbol table when to enter and leave scopes and when to name resolve.